-- Documented school visitation (no more than five in an academic school year) - Documented court appearance - Authorized school field trip (signed permission slip provided to teacher) - Religious observances - Bereavement with parental letter - Family emergency (submit written explanation to building administration for approval) - Documented hospitalization (Medically exempt) - Medical (documentation from a health care provider/doctor).
-Dismissal from school by the School Nurse is not considered an excused medical absence.
+- Documented school visitation (no more than five in an academic school year) - Documented court appearance - Authorized school field trip (signed permission slip provided to teacher) - Religious observances - Bereavement with parental letter - Family emergency (submit written explanation to building administration for approval) - Documented hospitalization (Medically exempt) - Medical (documentation from a health care provider/doctor). - Dismissal from school by the School Nurse may be considered an excused absence for the day of dismissal if school exclusion guidelines are met.
+(See handbook page 68)